CCI-MOC/documentation/docs/source/Cisco-Switches-(NEU-cluster).md

 # Nexus 5672 Switch

-## CLI access
+### CLI access
 The nexus switches can be accessed via ssh, username `admin` and password `wittinglypreconfigure`.

-Each of the two switches has the following Access List rules which only allows access from the two HaaS masters and the Emergency box set :
+Each of the two switches has the following Access List rules which only allows access from the two HaaS masters and the Emergency box set:

     ip access-list inBandAccessList
       statistics per-entry